MicrosoftDocs/windows-itpro-docs/windows/deployment/usmt/usmt-common-issues.md

 ### Some of my system settings don't migrate in an offline migration

 **Cause:** Some system settings, such as desktop backgrounds and network printers, aren't supported in an offline migration.
-For more information, see [What Does USMT Migrate?](usmt-what-does-usmt-migrate.md)
+For more information, see [What does USMT migrate?](usmt-what-does-usmt-migrate.md)

 **Resolution:** In an offline migration, these system settings must be restored manually.